VikramAditya33/uWestJS

 High-performance WebSocket adapter for NestJS using μWebSockets.js

-uWestJS is a drop-in replacement for the default NestJS WebSocket adapter, powered by uWebSockets.js.
-It provides significantly better performance while maintaining full compatibility with NestJS decorators and patterns you already know.
+uWestJS is a high-performance platform adapter for NestJS, powered by uWebSockets.js.
+It provides both HTTP and WebSocket capabilities with significantly better performance while maintaining full compatibility with NestJS decorators and patterns you already know.

-uWebSockets.js is one of the fastest WebSocket implementations available, offering:
+uWebSockets.js is one of the fastest HTTP and WebSocket implementations available, offering:

-uWestJS brings this performance to NestJS without requiring you to change your existing gateway code.
+uWestJS brings this performance to NestJS without requiring you to change your existing code.

 Or using yarn: